Cabus

 Cabus is a village and civil parish in Lancashire, England.

 It is 12 miles north of Preston, 9 miles south of Lancaster and 16 miles northeast of Blackpool.

 The electoral ward of Cabus, which includes some northern suburbs of Garstang and a rural area surrounding the village, had a population of 1,573 in 2001 and lies in the Wyre district.
-The population of the parish was 1,522 according to the 2011 Census.
+The population of the parish was 1,665 according to the 2021 Census.

+Transport

+Three bus routes serve the village: